BenWard/simpliwiki/README.txt

   [Upload] allows you to upload an image to the images/ directory for later use with the {{image}} tag.  (see "Editing Syntax" below for more info)

   [All] shows you a list of all pages.

+  [Recent] shows you a list of pages, most recently edited first.

   [Home] returns you to the Home page.